It is

 communities to develop reliable extreme wind, wave, surge

 and coastal structures.
-Within the past decade many basin-wide
+Within the past four decades, many basin-wide

-hindcast studies have been supported jointly by many operators.
+hindcast studies have been supported jointly by industry operators.

-These so-called Joint Industry Projects, or JIPs, have also
+These so-called Joint Industry Projects (JIP), have also

 included the application of the hindcast approach as described